 Gaskells are heading to Prenton Park, home of Tranmere Rovers in October, to lend our support to the James Bulger Memorial Trust.

-Gaskells will be shirt sponsors on the day, for a match which will see a host of celebrities from the world of sport and small screen take to the pitch and dugout, in what will be a friendly match, but we ARE expecting to see some competition!
+Gaskells will be shirt sponsors on the day for a match which will see a host of celebrities from the world of sport and small screen take to the pitch and dugout in what will be a friendly game, but we ARE expecting to see some competition!

 For the third year running we’ve supported the Kidsfest event in Liverpool’s Stanley Park, which again raises money for the Trust.
 Despite the great British weather, hundreds of people turned up to see a great show, so we’re hoping for another great turnout at Prenton Park in October.